Ace-Jr/divine-s_portfolio/moneyTalks/README.md

 # The Survival Formula: Predictors of EPL Consistency

-Can money buy success?
+For Premier League clubs with long-term survival status, is Wage Expenditure truly the dominant predictor of success, or do Managerial Stability and Squad Experience play a more significant statistical role?

-This project explores the famous *Soccernomics* claim that a club’s wage bill is the best predictor of their league position.
+*Soccernomics* famously argues that a club's wage bill is the single best predictor of its league position.
+However, this project challenges that consensus by analyzing the **"Non-Relegated 9"**—the specific cohort of teams that have avoided relegation for 10 consecutive seasons (2014–2024).

 ## Scope
 The focus is on all teams that have not been relegated since the 2013-2014 Season.